 Check out The Judy Room’s Filmography page devoted to Annie Get Your Gun here.

-March 8, 1951: Judy recorded another appearance on “The Bing Crosby Show” which was broadcast from Hollywood by CBS Radio on March 21, 1951.
+March 8, 1951: Judy recorded another appearance on “The Bing Crosby Show,” which was broadcast from Hollywood by CBS Radio on March 21, 1951.
 Crosby always recorded his shows two weeks ahead of the broadcast date.

 Judy sang “Carolina In The Morning” and with Crosby, “How Could You Believe Me When I Said I Loved You When You Know I’ve Been A Liar All My Life?” which Judy was originally going to perform in Royal Wedding.
 She was taken off the film before any pre-recording had been done.
-This is the closest we’ll get to hear how she might have performed the song in the film.
+This is the closest we’ll get to hearing how she might have performed the song in the film.

 The show has survived and was released on the 1993 CD “When You’re Smiling.”